MountainLight-Co-Ltd/LOL-Robot-Detector/README.md

 1. **Data Preparation**: Use `cursurDetector.py` to read the mouse positions of your raw videos.
 2. **Anomaly Detection**: Use 'analyzer.py' to investigate your raw mouse positions using existing models.
 a. **Train your own model**: If you wanna train your own model, use the 'dataModifier.py' to extract the features of your raw mouse positions and use 'universal_scaler' to standrize them.
 Then you can use 'modelTrainer.py' to train your own model.
+b. **Tip1**: Make sure you are consistently using 1080p, 30fps videos.

 ## Contacts